-An ATS implementation should be considered by organisations that are growing quickly and have ambitious recruitment objectives that correlate with the overall business strategy.
-Additional requirements could include targeting a specialised skill set or role that is in high demand, supporting mass recruiting efforts, or resolving significant inefficiencies within HR where a centralised data model and automated workflows would save time and money.
+An ATS implementation should be considered by organizations that are growing quickly and have ambitious recruitment objectives that correlate with the overall business strategy.
+Additional requirements could include targeting a specialized skill set or role that is in high demand, supporting mass recruiting efforts, or resolving significant inefficiencies within HR where a centralized data model and automated workflows would save time and money.
 These inefficiencies could be:

 - Hiring efforts are tracked on a spreadsheet.

 - The same job posting must be submitted manually to multiple job boards.

 - Time is spent reviewing a large volume of irrelevant applications.

 - Feedback and decisions from the hiring team are difficult to obtain.